shosseini/readpdftest/README.md

 # readpdftest
 PDF reader/writer with Symfony4, PHP7

-A web application that can read, edit and save a PDF.
-User can upload a PDF file en see this text as a HTML.
-You can change the text and save and download content as a new PDF file.
+A web application that can read, edit and save a PDF file.
+User can upload a PDF file as a HTML.
+After upload can change the text and download it as a new PDF file.

-Add very simple this two libraries to your Symfony with composer
+To get these with symfony, add very simple this two libraries to your Symfony with composer

 composer require smalot/pdfparser